 The minor adverse impacts of Recommended Plan implementation on the aforementioned resource areas would not increase to significant adverse impact levels when combined with past, present, or reasonably foreseeable future impacts from other regional projects.
 These minor impacts are primarily associated with construction of the Recommended Plan.
 Cumulative adverse impacts on recreation, intertidal wetlands, water quality, sediment transport, fish and wildlife, and essential fish habitat would remain minor and short-term.
 This is due to the coastal storm risk reduction afforded by the Recommended Plan to regional projects that have or are planned to restore and/or protect coastal resources located within the study area.
-Accordingly, the minor adverse impacts associated primarily with construction of the Recommended Plan would be offset by the cumulative long-term beneficial impacts of the Recommended Plan on, and in combination with, restorative regional projects.
+Accordingly, the minor adverse impacts associated primarily with construction of the Recommended Plan on, and in combination with, restorative regional projects.

-Implementation of the Recommended Plan is not expected to have a significant cumulative adverse impact on any of the resource areas evaluated in this HSGRR/EIS.
+Implementation of the Recommended Plan is not expected to have a significant cumulative adverse impact on any of the resource areas evaluated in this Revised Draft HSGRR/EIS.
 Cumulative net positive impacts would be realized in the local socioeconomic environment and many resource areas where protection from coastal storm events is beneficial to the resource (e.g., vegetation, wildlife, recreation).